jlcalderon/mn-bus/README.md

 ## User_Stories

+- As a user, when I land in the first page of the app, I want to choose a route form a list of available routes of the Metro Transit Transportation, and after this click on a next button that redirect me to choose a direction from where I am traveling.

+- When I am in the second page I want to select a direction available of the route that I previously selected, when I select my direction I want to click on a next button to display the stops where I can go to get my next ride.

 ## Tech_Specs

 This app was developed with React JS functional components with the hooks aproach and is using the [react-router-dom] package to handle application routing and to handle state in components context this app rely on `useState` and `useEffect` hooks.